namin/lms-verify/README.md

 ### Installation
 * Install CVC4, e.g. `brew install cvc4` on Mac OS X.
 * [Frama-C installation](http://frama-c.com/install-aluminium-20160501.html) -- after installation, do `why3 config --detect` to configure the solvers -- without this extra step, examples that discharge to a backend will fail to verify!

+## Lessons Learned

+So far, the main take-away is that for verifying generic properties (such as no memory errors), generative programming patterns extend well to also generate specification and annotations.
+We can program with high-level abstractions including higher-order functions, and generate low-level first-order code that is easy to verify.
+Next, we plan to investigate how to use staging-time abstractions to specify invariant and properties modularly and exploit high-level knowledge to automatically generate certain annotations.
+This should help alleviate the annotation burden when veryfing more functional properties.
+Finally, we also consider the notion of "blame" in this generative setting.

+### Completed Case Studies

+#### Regular Expression Matchers

+From a high-level regular expression matcher, written as a generic interpreter, generate low-level C code specialized to a specific regular expression.
+In each tested instance, the generated code is verified to be free of memory errors.
+This required very few, simple and generic annotations about loop invariants. ([code](src/test/scala/lms/verify/RegexTests.scala))

+#### HTTP Parser

+We write a high-level HTTP parser, using a small staged parser combinator library, and generate low-level C code that validates an HTTP response.
+The generated code is verified to be free of memory and overflow errors. ([code](src/test/scala/lms/verify/ParserTests.scala))